Efficient Online Minimization for Low-Rank Subspace Clustering: Conclusion

 \section{Conclusion}

-In this paper, we have proposed an online algorithm called OLRSC for subspace clustering, which dramatically reduces the memory cost of LRR from $\order(n^2)$ to $\order(pd)$~--~ orders of magnitudes more memory efficient.
-One of the key techniques in this work is an explicit basis modeling, which essentially renders the model more informative than LRR.
+In this paper, we have proposed an online algorithm termed OLRSC for subspace clustering, which dramatically reduces the memory cost of LRR from $O(n^2)$ to $O(pd)$.
+One of the key techniques is an explicit basis modeling, which essentially renders the model more informative than LRR.
 Another important component is a non-convex reformulation of the nuclear norm.
 Combining these techniques allows OLRSC to simultaneously recover the union of the subspaces, identify the possible corruptions and perform subspace clustering.
 We have also established the theoretical guarantee that solutions produced by our algorithm converge to a stationary point of the expected loss function.
 Moreover, we have analyzed the time complexity and empirically demonstrated that our algorithm is computationally very efficient compared to competing baselines.
 Our extensive experimental study on synthetic and realistic datasets also illustrates the robustness of OLRSC.
 In a nutshell, OLRSC is an appealing algorithm in all three worlds: memory cost, computation and robustness.